rspt/processing-mycelium/readme.md

 ## Save it!

-If you want to save an image, just press any key while processing is runnning and it will save the frame under `images/export`.
+If you want to save an image, just press any key while processing is running and it will save the frame under `images/export`.